SoCraTesUK/socrates-uk/index.md

 Since we are all in the same hotel, we have a lot of time to spend together.
 Conversations and coding activities can go for **as long as you want**.
 Sessions will take place in proper rooms with projectors, tables, and chairs, but also wherever people congregate—last year, people spent a lot of time outside in the garden, enjoying the weather and the beautiful landscape as they discussed the intricacies of software development.

-If the English weather allows it, we will spend some time on Sunday morning walking along the beautiful English countryside, discussing what we've learnt, reflecting on the past few days and relaxing before heading back to the real world.

 SoCraTes UK is a **true Software Crafters gathering**.
 Don't miss out.

 <br>